|

 Beginners: An investment-advisory account at E*Trade.

-Stock and ETF Trading: E*Trade has better research materials on its website, not to mention website trading itself, so it gets our endorsement.
+Stock and ETF Trading: E*Trade has stronger research tools on its website, plus full website trading, so it gets our recommendation.

-Small Accounts: Managed accounts at E*Trade have a $500 minimum.
-Neither tasty nor E*Trade requires any minimum for brokerage accounts (but remember tasty’s IRA closeout fee).
-E*Trade has thousands of mutual funds with minimum investment amounts below $500, and some have $0 minimums.
+Small Accounts: E*Trade robo accounts require $500 to start.
+Neither tastytrade nor E*Trade has minimums for standard brokerage accounts (but keep tastytrade’s IRA closeout fee in mind).
+E*Trade offers thousands of mutual funds with minimums under $500, and some have $0 minimums.

 Long-Term Investors & Retirement Savers: E*Trade.

-Futures Trading: tasty has a greater emphasis on futures trading with better software for it.
+Futures Trading: tastytrade focuses more on futures and offers stronger tools for it.
 Plus, its futures commissions are lower.

 Final Verdict